Strategy11/formidable-forms/readme.txt

 == Screenshots ==
 1. Build professional WordPress forms without any code.
-2. Form builder page
+2. Form builder plugin page
 3. Field Options and CSS Layout Classes
 4. Field Options for checkbox fields
 5. Manage form entries from the back end
-6. Add a form into your sidebar with a widget
+6. Add a WordPress contact form into your sidebar with a widget

 == Frequently Asked Questions ==
-= Q. How do I get started with my first contact form? =
+= How do I get started with my first WordPress contact form? =

-A. The fastest way to build a contact form is to use our contact form template.
+The fastest way to build a contact form is to use our contact form template.
 After you activate Formidable Forms, go to the Formidable -> Forms page and click "add new".
 Choose the "Contact Us" template and click "Load Template".
 Now Save your form.

 Next, go to edit the page where you would like to publish your form.
 Click the "Formidable" button to open the shortcode builder.
 Choose your form and insert it into your page.
 Save your page, and you're done.

 Get more detail on [using the contact form template](https://formidableforms.com/wordpress-contact-form-template-to-unique/ "using the contact form template") in our blog.

-= Q. My form is not sending emails.
+= My contact form is not sending emails.
 Why not? =

-A. Try the following steps:
+Try the following steps:

    1. Double check to make sure your email address is present and correct in your Email form action on the form "Settings" page.
 The [admin_email] shortcode uses the email address from your WordPress Settings -> General page.
    2. Make sure you are receiving other emails from your site (ie comment notifications, forgot password...).
 If these emails don't work on your site, form emails will not work either.